Hamming-way/Capstone_2024-At_Korea/README.md

 # Capstone_2024--At_Korea
-This is for my Final Capstone Project for Undergraduate Studies.
+- This is for my Final Capstone Project for Undergraduate Studies.

+# Intro
+- Korea Information Website using AI/DL